 Figure 6: A summary of the 4 different signals revealing the cosmic ray flux climate link over geological time scales.
 Plotted are the period and phase (of expected peak coldness) of two extraterrestrial signals (astronomical determinations of the spiral arm pattern speed and cosmic ray flux reconstruction using Iron meteorites) and two paleoclimate reconstruction (based on sedimentation and geochemical records).
 All four signals are consistent with each other, demonstrating the robustness of the link.
 If any data set is excluded, a link should still exist.

 Recently, it was shown by Ilya Usoskin of the University of Oulu, Nigel Marsh of the Danish Space Research Center and their colleagues, that the variations in the amount of low altitude cloud cover follow the expectations from a cosmic-ray/cloud cover link (Usoskin et al., 2004).
 Specifically, it was found that the relative change in the low altitude cloud cover is proportional to the relative change in the solar-cycle induced atmospheric ionization at the given geomagnetic latitudes and at the altitude of low clouds (up to about 3 kms).
 Namely, at higher latitudes were the the ionization variations are about twice as large as those of low latitudes, the low altitude cloud variations are roughly twice as large as well.

-Thus, it now appears the link is abundant Hove

-t empirical evidence for a cosmic-ray/cloud-cover , is there a physical mechanism to explain it?
-The here are indications for how the link may arise, no yet present.
+Thus, it now appears that empirical evidence for a cosmic-ray/cloud-cover link is abundant.
+However, is there a physical mechanism to explain it?
+The answer is that although there are indications for how the link may arise, no firm scenario, at least one which is based on solid experimental results, is yet present.